Distances between operators acting on different Hilbert spaces: Introduction

 (including equality of the multiplicities of the discrete eigenvalues); \end{enumerate} Moreover, one of~\itemref{main-4.c}--\itemref{main-4.f} implies one of~\itemref{main-4.a}--\itemref{main-4.b}.
 If additionally, $0 \in \essspec{R_1}\cap \essspec{R_2}$ for self-adjoint $R_1$ and $R_2$, then the opposite implications are true, i.e.\ ~\itemref{main-4.a}--\itemref{main-4.f} are all equivalent. \end{maincorollary} The equivalence of~\itemref{main-4.c}--\itemref{main-4.f} is basically shown in~\cite{gellar-page:74} (even for normal operators) and also in~\cite{azoff-davis:84}.
 Note that~\itemref{main-4.a}$\implies$\itemref{main-4.c} or ~\itemref{main-4.b}$\implies$\itemref{main-4.c} may fail if $0$ is not in the essential spectrum, see \Ex{diso.0.duni.not}.

-It is worth noting the classical fact that $\dUni(R_1,R_1)=0$ (or any other of the equivalent conditions above) does \emph{not} imply that $R_1$ and $R_2$ are unitarily equilvalent.
+It is worth noting the classical fact that $\dUni(R_1,R_1)=0$ (or any other of the equivalent conditions above) does \emph{not} imply that $R_1$ and $R_2$ are unitarily equivalent.
 Actually, $R_1$ and $R_2$ must have the same essential spectrum, but the essential spectrum may either be dense pure point, absolutely or singularly continuous or of mixed type.
-For different spectral types, such operators are not mutually unitarily equivalent, see e.g.~\cite[Examples~1.2, 1.4 and~1.6]{abrahamse:78}.
+For different spectral types, such operators are not mutually unitarily equivalent, see e.g.~\cite[Examples~1.2, 1.4 and~1.6]{abrahamse:78} and \Subsec{duni.zero}.